-How does this small Swiss company manage to achieve that success?
-In this VyprVPN review, I’ll look into its safety, privacy practices, exclusive features, performance, and pricing.
+So, how does this small Swiss company manage to achieve that success?
+This is what I’ll try to find out in this VyprVPN review.
+I’ll look into the tool’s safety, privacy practices, exclusive features, performance, and pricing.
 Continue reading, and you’ll quickly get the full picture.

 - Strong security features